RobinBeismann/scupPS/docs/Installation/IIS-Configuration.md

 * Setup a binding (something like HTTP on *:8080 - IP Address can be anything), SSL recommended

 ## IIS Authentication
-Setup Windows authentication on the IIS Website by going to the newly created Website in the IIS Manager, clicking Authentication and then enabled Windows Authentication and disable Anonymous Authentication.
+Setup Windows authentication on the IIS Website by going to the newly created Website in the IIS Manager, clicking Authentication and then enable Windows Authentication and disable Anonymous Authentication.